psychemedia/storytelling-notes/and-the-girl-played-on.md

 But many years before, as Renelde's mother lay dying, the Countess had shown much kindness, and helped to take away some of her mother's pain.
 So even if the Wolf really had wished to marry Renelde, she would always have refused.

+And besides, the young woman had started courting a young man...

 V

 It was only a few weeks before the Wolf appeared again, but they had been happy weeks.